Kitware/CMake/Help/manual/cmake.1.rst

  as the result variable, where ``<var>`` is an entry in the given comma-separated list.

- Like ``--debug-find``, but limiting scope to the specified variable names.
+ Like :option:`--debug-find <cmake --debug-find>`, but limiting scope to the specified variable names.

 .. option:: --trace